 The fourteen Rigpa entities have agreed to trial a federation model, and drafted a constitution and an affiliation agreement.
 They have are currently trialing the federative decision-making system over a period of nine months before adopting the constitution.
 The process is facilitated by a Federation Working Group and led by the Chairs of Boards of the Rigpa entities.

-The Chairs of the boards of each entity work collaboratively and meet fortnightly.
+The Chairs of the boards of each entity work collaboratively and meet monthly.
 The International Coordinating Group (the executive body) is formed of National Directors and retreat centre directors and meets fortnightly.
 It replaced the interim International Holding Group in September 2018.
 More about Rigpa’s Management Teams.

-Patrick Gaffney, Philip Philippou and Dominique Side have now fully stepped down from all their positions of governance in Rigpa, as of the end of September 2018.
+Patrick Gaffney, Philip Philippou and Dominique Side have stepped down from all their positions of governance in Rigpa, as of the end of September 2018.
 They are now in a period of reflection.

-Patrick resigned from the Vision Board and the Rigpa UK Board.
+Patrick stepped down from the Vision Board and the Rigpa UK Board.

-Philip resigned from the Vision Board and his remaining governance roles in Rigpa Switzerland, Rigpa Germany and Dzogchen Beara.
+Philip stepped down from the Vision Board and his remaining governance roles in Rigpa Switzerland, Rigpa Germany and Dzogchen Beara.

 Dominique retired from her role as Superior of the Lerab Ling Congregation.

-Clear processes of hand-over are taking place in each of the organisations concerned.
+Clear processes of hand-over have taken place in each of the organisations concerned.

-Policies and practices for fundraising for visiting teachers are being updated to ensure they comply with modern requirements in each country and with the expectations of donors.
+Policies and practices for making financial offerings to visiting teachers are being updated to ensure they comply with regulations in each country and with the expectations of donors.